jwmiller5/Compliance/compliance/regulatory/offering-ISO-27018.md

 In the context of ISO/IEC 27018:

-- 'Controllers' control the collection, holding, processing, or use of personal information; they include those who control it on another company's behalf.
+- 'Controllers' control the collection, holding, processing, or use of personal information; they include those parties who control it on another company's behalf.
-- 'Processors' process information on behalf of controllers; they do not make decisions as to how to use the information or the purposes of the processing.
+- 'Processors' process information on behalf of controllers; they don't make decisions as to how to use the information or the purposes of the processing.
 In providing its enterprise cloud services, Microsoft (as a vendor to you) is an information processor.

 **Where can I view Office 365 compliance information for ISO/IEC 27018?**